The Frizzled Leek

 Why this recipe is so good

 • This recipe makes a delicious salad topper!
-Try putting them on an apple and blue cheese salad.
+Try putting them on a Beetroot and Butternut Squash Salad.

 • With only 5 ingredients these candied walnuts are so EASY to make.